sajari/sdk-react-guide/README.md

-# Getting Started with Create React App
+# The Ultimate Sajari React SDK Guide

+## Introduction

+### What is Sajari?
+Sajari is a next-generation search engine that combines the best parts of a NoSQL database with the speed of a search index.

+### What is the Sajari React SDK?

+The Sajari React SDK is a library of React Hooks & Components to help build fast and powerful search interfaces.

+### Who is this guide for?

+If you want to develop a new application or learn how to create a custom search experience for your existing application or website, this guide is for you.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Guides

-In the project directory, you can run:
+### Getting started with the Sajari React SDK

+This guide will teach you how to set up a new application from scratch with [Create React App](https://github.com/facebook/create-react-app) and the [Sajari React SDK](https://github.com/sajari/sdk-react).

+More guides coming soon...

+## Running the app

 ### `yarn start`